 The Performance section evaluates the company's track record on managing the specific risk or opportunity.
 Performance involves collecting, standardizing and benchmarking a range of quantitative indicators where applicable, as well as an evaluation of qualitative indications of performance.
-As part of the qualitative indication of a company's performance on an ESG Key Issue, we incorporate information on controversies in which a company has been implicated.
+As part of the qualitative indication of a company's performance on an ESG Key Issue, MSCI ESG Research incorporates information on controversies in which a company has been implicated.